 - measures to improve physical security (which relate to information management and digital security);

-- measures to address the psychological and psychosocial impacts of digital threats.
+- measures to address the psychological and psychosocial impact of digital threats and attacks